 This is a first for me, cooking fish in the slow cooker and I am pleased to report it worked exceptionally well.
-I was inspired by Mediocre Mum who last week did Chorizo, new potato and haddock and I took up the challenge to see if I could create one of our favourite recipes without having to slave over a hot stove all afternoon.
+I was inspired by Mediocre Mum who made Chorizo, new potato and haddock and I took up the challenge to see if I could create one of our favourite recipes without having to slave over a hot stove all afternoon.

-It worked and here is your slow cooker recipe for the best fish stew recipe I know
+It worked and here is your fish stew slow cooker recipe.
+Enjoy!

 Defrost any frozen fish before starting this recipe